Western Zone Obesity Network · Patient Guide

 Weight requirements (at least one)

-• BMI of 35 or higher with a serious weight-related condition (such as type 2 diabetes, sleep apnea, or heart disease), or
+• BMI of 35 or higher WITH a serious health condition related to weight (such as type 2 diabetes, sleep apnea, or heart disease), OR

 ⚠ Important: smoking and cannabis

-You must be smoke-free (no cigarettes, vaping, or cannabis) for at least 6 months before surgery.
+You MUST be smoke-free (no cigarettes, vaping, or cannabis) for at least 6 months before surgery.
 This is a safety requirement, not optional.
-Smoking greatly increases the risk of serious complications.
+Smoking greatly increases your risk of serious complications.

 ✓ Is there a cost?

+Good news!
 Bariatric surgery is covered by the Nova Scotia provincial health plan.
-You don’t pay for the surgery itself, but you will need to pay for meal replacement before surgery and multivitamins for life.
+You do not have to pay for the surgery itself, but you will need to be able to pay for meal replacement pre-operatively and multivitamins lifelong.

 Benefits & Risks